 Why should I use GoHenry for rewarding my kids for doing chores?

-Some parents choose to give pocket money for doing chores.
-GoHenry makes rewarding their children easier and more interactive.
+Some parents choose to give pocket money for doing chores. a pocket money app like GoHenry makes rewarding their children easier and more interactive.

 You can use our free chore chart template to allocate tasks to your kids, or simply create paid tasks in your GoHenry app.
 When your child completes their tasks and marks them complete, they will automatically receive payment straight into their GoHenry account.